 As the name suggests, a contingent settlement is conditioned upon a subsequent event, such as approval by a court or government agency like Medicare.
 The contingency must be expected to occur within one year of the settlement date.
 If it turns out that the anticipated event will likely not occur within one year, then either party may file a petition to vacate the settlement, and applicable statutes of limitations are reset so the claim has the same status that it had when the settlement was approved.
 Alternatively, either party may petition to extend the time allowed for the contingency.
 In either case, the petition to vacate or extend must be brought within one year after the contingent settlement was initially approved.
 Otherwise, the settlement becomes final and fully enforceable.

 Because open-file settlements leave the employer’s insurance company open to an uncertain amount of future liability, insurers have a natural incentive to make these offers lower.
 It’s important to carefully weigh the benefits of the added protection of an open settlement against the potentially higher value of a closed settlement as well as the potential benefits of taking your case to court.
-Likewise, it’s critical that contingent settlements be carefully constructed and any necessary petitions be brought in a timely manner to preserve your rights.
-All types of workers comp settlements must be submitted to and approved by the workers’ compensation commissioner before they become legally binding.
+Likewise, contingent settlements must be carefully constructed and any necessary petitions are brought promptly to preserve your rights.
+Different works comp settlements must be submitted to and approved by the workers’ compensation commissioner before they become legally binding.